Basis set generation and optimization in the NISQ era with Quiqbox.jl: Basis set design for the NISQ era

 where vector functions $\bm{f_1}$: $\mathbb{R}^{W^2}\!\to\!\mathbb{R}^{W'}$ and $\bm{f_2}$: $\mathbb{R}^{W^4}\!\to\!\mathbb{R}^{W''}$ generate intermediate results $\bm{x}$ and $\bm{y}$ mapped from tensor ${\bm{A}}$ and tensor ${\bm{B}}$ which discretize the one-electron and two-electron operators respectively onto $\{\varphi_m\}$.
 The tensor elements of ${\bm{A}}$ and ${\bm{B}}$ are called electronic integrals (or molecular integrals in the context of molecular systems):

-The third mapping function $f_3$ in Eq.~(\ref{eq:E0general}) takes t$\bm{x}$ and $\bm{y}$ as parameters, and $\bm{c}$ as the input variable.
-In this way, the calculation of $E_0$ is transformed into an optimization problem of finding the optimal value of $\bm{c}$:
+The third mapping function $f_3$ in Eq.~(\ref{eq:E0general}) takes $\bm{x}$ and $\bm{y}$ as parameters, and $\bm{c}$ as the input variable.
+In this way, the computation of $E_0$ is transformed into an optimization problem of finding the optimal value of $\bm{c}$: